JamesWoolfenden/tf-scaffold/README.md

 # tf-scaffold

 This repository exists to help with new terraform projects, and with automation and training.
-The repository is designed to create the structure- scaffold that is alway needed for a new project.
+The repository is designed to create the structure- scaffold that is alway needed for a new Terraform project.
+Included are the basic Github Actions.
 To clone scaffold repository but with no .git folder.

 ## Powershell